 - Now soak your feet in slightly warm water for few minutes and then dry it out using the towel.
 After then apply the mixture on the affected area.
 And store the rest in a air tight container for later use

 - Be regular with this remedy until the corn or warts come out.

-Licorice is an ayurvedic ingredient to treat corn or warts.
+Licorice is an ayurvedic ingredient to treat corn or Plantar Wart.
 Its amazing healing and medicinal property make it most recommended option to treat several of the foot skin problems.

 - Mix 1 tbsp of licorice powder with enough mustard oil to make a thick paste.

 - Now apply this thick paste over the affected area in the night time before going to bed..